hud987/DistributedRouters/README.md

 ## Usage

-On open, the app is initalized to a small, four node example network.
-Initally, no packets have been sent and each node's routing table only contains their neighbors.
+On open, the app is initialized to a small, four node example network.
+Initially, no packets have been sent and each node's routing table only contains their neighbors.

 <p align="center"><img src="readmeFiles/initExampleOne.png?raw=true" /></p>